singer-io/tap-closeio/README.md

-# stream-close-io
+# tap-close-io
-Streamer for Close.io
+Tap for Close.io

 ---